reidmorrison/symmetric-encryption/docs/frameworks.md

 Note: When using Rails 5, it is recommended to use the Active Record attribute type approach detailed above.
 However, the approach below using `attr_encrypted` is still fully supported.

+Note: As of Rails 7 this approach is no longer supported, see the Active Record attribute type approach detailed above.

 Example: Model `Person` has an encrypted attribute called `name` of type string.

 ~~~ruby